By Hsuan-Chi Chen

 4. Apply the second wash.
 On the second wash, darken the cast shadow a little bit more, paint a light warm grey on the glass giving the area little color to suggest the glass, and paint a light warm yellow wash on the foreground to suggest the color of the light source.
 Wait for it to dry.

 5. Paint the background.
-Wet the background area with clean water and apply the turquoise blue to the background.
+Wet the background area with clean water and apply turquoise blue to the background.

 6. Paint the mid-tone of the glass.
 Use a detail brush to paint the mid-tone areas of the glass.
 These mid-tone areas are basically the distortions of background and foreground.
-So, use similar blues from background on these mid-tone areas to ensure a successful merging of the glass to the environment.
+So, use similar blues from the background on these mid-tone areas to ensure a successful merging of the glass to the environment.
 If the colors are too different, the glass might look out of place.

 Paint the bottom using similar colors to the table also.

 7. Paint the second layer of distortions.
-Paint another layer of distortions with colors that are little darker than the last step.
+Paint another layer of distortions with colors that are a little darker than the last step.

 8. Paint the last layer of distortions.
-Use colors that are equal in value to the 8-9 values on a nine value scale to paint the last layer.
+Use colors that are equal in value to the 8-9 values on a nine-value scale to paint the last layer.
 This will visually pop the glass out and indicate the thickness of the glass nicely.